telerik/fiddler-everywhere-docs/modify-and-filter-traffic/modify-traffic-with-rules.md

 1. Select the **Rules** tab.

-The **Rules** tab loads, and you can create, enable, and prioritize rules in the rules queue.
+The **Rules** tab loads, and you can create, enable, and ranks rules in the rules queue.

 ## Using Rules Builder